kazuar/kazuar.github.io/_posts/2016-12-29-visualize-trip-with-flask-and-mapbox.md

 {% endhighlight %}

-In the `mapbox_gl.html` template, add the following to the javascript section after the initialization of the `map` object.
+In the **`mapbox_gl.html`** template, add the following to the JavaScript section after the initialization of the **`map`** object.

-This time, in the javascript part we first create a source with the routing data for the map and then we add a layer with the source that we created.
+This time, in the JavaScript part of the HTML we first create a source with the routing data for the map and then we add a layer using the source object that we just created.

 {% highlight javascript %}
 {% raw %}